 A fun fusion of the Italian and Mexican favorites: black beans and vegetables in a savory enchilada sauce, spooned into XXL pasta shells.
-Stuffed pasta shells are da bomb!
+Enchilada stuffed shells are da bomb, vegetarian and easy!

 We’ve had a super rainy spring — rain of some amount has fallen almost everyday since March — and for vegetable gardeners (like me!), that means a few things: